Our Essential Services

 - online tutor;

 Self-Employed Benefits in Australia

-To help out self-employed entrepreneurs with small to medium-sized businesses—turnovers below 50 million AUD (more than 34 million USD)—they are subject to a reduced tax rate of 27.5%.
-This will later be reduced to the following:
+To help out self-employed entrepreneurs with small to medium-sized businesses—turnovers below 50 million AUD (more than 34 million USD)—they are subject to a reduced tax rate.

 Along with this, the government has increased the instant asset write-off threshold to 30,000 AUD (20,434 USD) until June 30, 2020 to help self-employed entrepreneurs with eligible small businesses to instantly write off numerous assets.
 Other benefits include

 - making it easier for small businesses to resolve tax disputes—establishing a small business concierge within the Australian Small Business and Family Enterprise Ombudsman’s office for advice and support; Australian Taxation Office (ATO) to pay legal fees for small businesses when they challenge ATO decisions; created a dedicated Small Business Taxation Division within the Administrative Appeals Tribunal;

 - access to tax and financial advice—ten tax clinics across Australia as a twelve-month pilot to offer free tax advice to small businesses;

 - access to finance—creating the 2 billion AUD (nearly 1.4 billion USD) Australian Business Securitization Fund;